jeffpar/lonedissent/_pages/transcripts/pre-1955/youngstown-sheet-amp-tube-co-v-sawyer.md

   <p>The President had, as our brief shows, alternative method s to pursue in an effort to compose wage disputes, and that decision was made, and it was made to use the Wage Stabilization Board.</p>
   <p>Again, I emphasize the fact that the companies affected acquiesced in that decision and became a part of the effort to compose or have their differences with labor composed under the provisions that the President used for that particular dispute.</p>
   <p><b>MR. JUSTICE BURTON</b>: Did the President not, by that act ion, cut off the availability of the Taft Hartley law?</p>
-  <p><b>MR. PERLMAN</b>: 1 do not say that he cut off the availability of the Taft Hartley law, but I do say that he had alternatives and he selected one of them, and I do say that what was done was acquiesced in by all concerned, and that it was by the agreement of all concerned that that alternative should be used, and that is why it was done.</p>
+  <p><b>MR. PERLMAN</b>: I do not say that he cut off the availability of the Taft Hartley law, but I do say that he had alternatives and he selected one of them, and I do say that what was done was acquiesced in by all concerned, and that it was by the agreement of all concerned that that alternative should be used, and that is why it was done.</p>
   <p>That is why we point out in the brief that Congress enacted a provision of Title V of the Defense Act, and it was acquiesced in by the members of the Congress and it was thoroughly understood by the members of the Committees of the Congress that reported the bill out of Committee, that the Act would provide for an alternative method, a method in addition to the one previously set out a few years before.</p>
   <p><b>MR. JUSTICE FRANKFURTER</b>: Do I understood it to be that, that having been done in December, the President could not pursue both sides or both roads, as you call it, but must choose one or the other, and that the one did not displace the other?</p>
   <p>What is your point as to that?</p>